Holiday Home Selling Guide

 If you are looking to sell your home over the holidays, there are some things you may want to consider.
 I hope you find my holiday home selling guide a helpful resource.

 So what do people do with all that extra time?
 They go on with their daily lives.
-If they have been pursuing a new home throughout the year and have yet to find one they will likely keep looking through the holidays hoping to find that prize property.
+If they have been pursuing a new home throughout the year and have yet to find one, they will likely keep looking through the holidays, hoping to find that prized property.

 Things to Consider When Selling

 The holidays are a cheerful feel-good time.
 Nothing makes a home more cheerful than seasonal decorations.
-Decorate the home as you would any other holiday season.
+Decorate the house as you would any other holiday season.
+Doing so will seem normal to buyers, and they will not surmise there may be an adverse issue like a family situation.
 Share this good holiday feeling with prospective buyers.

 I find that both the sellers and buyers are very motivated participants when selling a home over the holidays.
-Believe it or not one of the busiest times of the year is just after Christmas through the new year.
+Believe it or not, one of the busiest times of the year is just after Christmas through the new year.
 Many people have off from work and are eager to make the next year the time they find their dream home.
-It is kind of like joining that new gym to work out as part of their New Year's resolution.
+After all, they may need a new home to house the bounty of gifts bestowed on them over the holidays.

 Here’s wishing you and your family a wonderful Thanksgiving and Holiday Season!